-Economy and tax base: coronavirus has slowed strong regional growth, but solid fundamentals remain encompass much of the larger Seattle metropolitan area, was amongst the fastest growing in the nation.
-Software development and aircraft manufacturing are key sectors, and the area serves as the headquarters or major operating bases to some of the most well-known corporations, including Amazon.com Inc. (A2 positive), The Boeing Co.
+Economy and tax base: coronavirus has slowed strong regional growth, but solid fundamentals remain

+Although the coronavirus pandemic significantly slowed the Puget Sound's regional economy, recent economic indicators suggest a recovery is underway, supported by rising vaccination levels and broader economic and social reopening.
+Additionally, solid underlying fundamentals are expected to sustain the county's long-term credit strength.
+Prior to the pandemic, the county's economy and tax base, which encompass much of the larger Seattle metropolitan area, was amongst the fastest growing in the nation.
+Software development and aircraft manufacturing are key sectors, and the area serves as the headquarters or major operating bases to some of the most well-known corporations, including Amazon.com Inc. (A1 stable), The Boeing Co.
 (Baa2 negative), and Microsoft Corp.
 (Aaa stable).
 Struggles at Boeing surrounding the 737 MAX and its decision to move other aircraft manufacturing away from the region to South Carolina (Aaa stable) have added to the pandemic-driven employment stress in the region, and the region also has a disproportionately high number of jobs that both pay well and can be done remotely, though evidence of economic out-migration has thus far been limited.
-The area is also home to the University of Washington (Aaa negative) system's flagship campus, which is additive to the already highly-educated workforce in the region.
+The area is also home to the University of Washington (Aaa stable) system's flagship campus, which is additive to the already highly-educated workforce in the region.